guofei-tju/MTMol-GPT/README.md

 ## Overview
 In this study, a new model, MolGAIL, is proposed for generating multiple target molecules.
 MolGAIL is a generation model based on transformer encoder.
 A contrast discriminator is introduced to calculate rewards based on the relationship between generated molecules and real molecules with different protein-target biological activities.
 The working flow of our model is as follows:
 ![img.png](MolGail.png)
-The detials of MolGAIL is as follows:
+The details of MolGAIL is as follows:
 ![img.png](MolGail_detail.png)
 ## Requirements
 | Library/Project | Version     |